 Of course, there are exceptions, especially when a husband is wealthy, or when the mother has to stay home to care for the couple's extremely disabled child.
 In many cases though, the stay-at-home mom has no other choice but to find a job asap.

-If you're looking for a San Diego divorce attorney, contact Claery & Green, LLP today!
+If you're looking for a San Diego divorce attorney, contact Claery & Hammond, LLP today!